Leo Carrillo State Park and Campground

 I love the pristine coastline of Malibu.
-It is a beautiful escape near LA and even though the first part of the city has a lot of buildings blocking the coastal views, as you travel down PCH it gets more rural and provides lots of amazing vistas, like Point Dume.
-I had been wanting to camp here for a while so we secured a spot at Leo Carrillo Campground about 6 months ago (when they are released) and finally got to actually camp their last weekend.
-It was a beautiful campground and beach, here is my full review.
+It is a beautiful escape near LA, and even though the first part of the drive has a lot of homes blocking the coastal views, as you travel down Pacific Coast Highway, it gets more rural and provides lots of incredible vistas, like Point Dume.
+I had wanted to camp in Malibu for a while, so we secured a spot at Leo Carrillo Campground about six months ago (when they are released) and finally got to camp their last weekend (2015).
+It was a beautiful campground and beach; here is my full review.

-- Reservations fill up fast for the summer months and are usually available about 6 months in advance, so do your research if you want to get a spot.
+- Reservations fill up fast for the summer months and are usually available about six months in advance, so do your research if you want to get a spot.

-- There is a store in the campground where you can buy stuff you forgot
+- There is a store in the campground where you can buy the stuff you forgot

 - Decent sized beach parking lot if you are not camping